imjacobclark/alexa-explore-github/README.md

 ### Create the stacks

-First, we create a stack for an S3 bucket to hold your lambda functions:
+First, we create a stack for an S3 bucket to hold the code for our lambda.

 ```shell
 $ aws cloudformation create-stack --stack-name alexa-explore-github-artifacts --template-body file://./cloudformation/artifacts.json